These days, building websites or apps that attract and retain customers has become somewhat of a science.

 But it's not a one-shot deal.
 Getting to an intuitive and engaging user interaction requires many steps.
 Here are top 10 tips to help you deliver an amazing interactive experience for your users.

 Back when online interaction was still in its infancy, and not much thought had been given to whom we were designing for, users were all too willing to spend their time learning the interaction required to complete tasks on websites.
 If users were confused, people often assumed they just weren't tech savvy or well-informed on how to navigate the internet.

-As more and more websites, mobile devices and tablets started popping up; users weren't as willing or patient to "learn" on their own.
+As more and more websites, mobile devices and tablets started popping up, users weren't as willing or patient to 'learn' on their own.
 Nowadays, you'll see more users becoming frustrated and even angry when they feel a product, application or website is substandard – and rightfully so.

 It's tempting to design with your own preferences and tastes in mind.
 But that won't help users complete tasks on the site if they have a whole different set of preferences and needs.
-Think about what users want to do and help them complete those tasks in the easiest and most intuitive way possible.
+Think about what users want to do and help them to complete those tasks in the easiest and most intuitive way possible.